Sound, Awareness, and the Search for the Lost Chord

 Sound Meditation Practices

-Sounds apart from ordinary music can also be used in meditation.
+Sounds apart from ordinary music are also used in meditation.
 Bowls, gongs, drones, ambient sound, low-frequency vibration, binaural patterns, electronic sound fields, nature recordings, and carefully designed listening environments can all shift attention.
 Some are powerful.
 Some are beautiful.
-Some are overmarketed.
+Some are over-marketed.
 The listener should remain open, but not gullible.

 I have experimented with incorporating many different sounds into PrimaSounds compositions, especially in the later albums.
 In SPACED OUT and DOORS ON MARS and Other Planets, I used sounds and sonifications from space, including a black hole and a Mars meteor strike.
 These cosmic sounds and sonifications had to be shifted into the human hearing range before they could become part of the music.